 COLLEGE PARK, Maryland – Natalia Sedletska’s award-winning journalism in Ukraine has led to government investigations and prosecutions and become the basis for official efforts to recover millions in taxpayer money stolen by corrupt officials.

-Recently she and her colleagues at the U.S.-funded Radio Free Europe have produced dozens of programs investigating wrongdoing in the administration, some of it reaching as high as President Petro Poroshenko, a U.S. ally.
+Recently she and her colleagues at the U.S.-funded Radio Free Europe have produced dozens of programs investigating wrongdoing in the administration, some of it reaching as high as former President Petro Poroshenko, a U.S. ally who lost his re-election bid in April.

-Her stories have made her famous, but they have also attracted death threats and social media campaigns by trolls, bots and paid bloggers to pressure her off the airwaves and, more recently, to government legal moves that experts say are meant to intimidate her sources and impede her work.
+Her stories have made her famous, but they have also attracted death threats and social media campaigns by trolls, bots and paid bloggers to pressure her off the airwaves.
+More recently, the government has taken legal moves that experts say are meant to intimidate her sources and impede her work.

 The result, she said, is that “sources and whistleblowers” saw that “having trusted contacts with journalists is now dangerous because journalists will not be able to meet their obligations and protect the source.”